stratumn/groundcontrol/README.md

 ### Notes

+#### General

+- Lines of code don't matter if the code can be generated.
+Focus on writing repeatable code then write a generator once it makes sense.

+#### Server

 - All models must be *pure*.
 Mutations must create a new copy of the model.
 Avoid pointer accessors for models.
 - Reference models by ID.
 Do not keep pointers.
+Do not pass models around.
-- Models must not store a mutex.
-Use NodeManager.Lock().
+- Models should only store GraphQL fields and IDs of nodes they reference.
+They must not store a mutex.
+Use `NodeManager.Lock()`.
 - Queries must have no side effects (except appending the log).
 This may require more mutations triggered by the client.

-## TODO

-- [ ] git pull mutations
-- [ ] periodically check remotes
-- [ ] tasks and processes
-- [ ] tests
+#### Client

+- Queries, mutations, subscriptions, and events must be handled at the top level.
+- Avoid using `@relay(mask: false)`.